Explainable Deep Learning: A Field Guide for the Uninitiated: Methods for Explaining DNNs

-\textbf{DeepLIFT.} Deep Learning Important FeaTures (DeepLIFT) is another important back-propagation based approach, proposed by~\shortciteA{shrikumar2017learning}.
+\textbf{DeepLIFT.} Deep Learning Important FeaTures (DeepLIFT) is an important approach based on backpropagation by~\cite{shrikumar2017learning}.
 It assigns relevance scores to input features based on the difference between an input $\boldsymbol{x}$ and a ``reference'' input $\boldsymbol{x}'$.
 The reference should be chosen according to the problem at hand and can be found by answering the question \textit{``What am I interested in measuring differences against?''}.
 In an example using MNIST the reference chosen is an input of all zeros as this is the background value in the images.
 Define $\Delta t = f(\boldsymbol{x}) - f(\boldsymbol{x}')$ as the difference-from-reference of an interested neuron output of the network between $\boldsymbol{x}$ and reference $\boldsymbol{x}'$, and $\Delta \boldsymbol{x} = \boldsymbol{x} - \boldsymbol{x}'$ as the difference between $\boldsymbol{x}$ and $\boldsymbol{x}'$.
 DeepLIFT assigns a relevance score $R_{\Delta x_i \Delta t} $ for input feature $x_i$:

 where $N$ is the number of input neurons that are necessary to compute $t$.
 In this formulation, $R_{\Delta x_i \Delta t}$ can be thought of as a weight denoting how much influence $\Delta x_i$ had on $\Delta t$.
 According to Equation \ref{eq:delta_t} the sum of the all weights is equal to the difference-from-reference output $\Delta t$.
 The relevance score can be calculated via the \textit{Linear} rule, \textit{Rescale} rule, or \textit{RevealCancel} rule, as elaborated in their study.
 A multiplier $m_{\Delta \boldsymbol{x} \Delta t}$ is defined as